 - Robotics enthusiasts looking for information about Androids

-Without knowing your target audience, you might end up creating content for all these topics.
-That won't win you readers or good rankings because you can’t please all three with a single piece of content optimized for such a broad term.
+If you don’t understand your target audience, you could risk creating content for all these topics.
+That won't win you rankings or readers because you can’t please everyone with a single piece of content optimized for such a broad term.

-However, by building buyer personas that detail the shared traits of your ideal customers, you’ll be better able to zero in on topics that matter to your readers, while also minimizing the chances of creating content that doesn’t actually get results.
+However, by building buyer personas, like Maggie Manager below, that include the shared traits of your ideal customers, you’ll be better able to zero in on topics that matter to your readers, while also minimizing the chances of creating content that fails to get results.

 B) Organize Content into Clusters